awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/sqs/README.md

-# TypeScript environment for Amazon Simple Queue Service (SQS) examples
+# TypeScript environment for AWS Simple Queue Service (SQS) examples
-Environment for AWS SDK for JavaScript version 3 (v3) Amazon (SQS) examples.
+Environment for AWS SDK for JavaScript version 3 (v3) AWS SQS examples.

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.

 Once it's released, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/sqs-examples.html) for the topic containing these examples.

-Amazon SQS is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+AWS SQS is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.

 This is a workspace where you can find working AWS SDK for JavaScript v3 SQS examples.